ncatlab/nlab-content/pages/3/7/1/0/173/content.md

   \,.
 $$

-The description of branes in the above diagrammtic form was first given in
+The description of branes in the above diagrammatic form was first given in

-* Urs Schreiber, [[Quantum 2-States, Sections of 2-Vector Bundles]], talk at Fields Institute workshop _Higher categories and their applications_ (2007)
+* Urs Schreiber, [[quant2states.pdf:file]], talk at Fields Institute workshop _Higher categories and their applications_ (2007)

 and described in more detail in